neutrons/sns-reduction-dashboard/docs/development.md

 Save this data in a json file in the fixtures folder.

-## Load Default models
+## Load fixtures

-Data to load must be
+Data to load must be in fixtures folder

 ```

 ./manage.py loaddata filename